-Comments are welcome and can be sent to quno@quno.ch.
+This remains a working document-comments are welcome and can be sent to quno@quno.ch.

 Introduction

 Energy systems have the capacity to generate conflict.
 This may be through the economic importance of the energy source, the physical and technical characteristics of the energy carriers, or the environmental consequences of the energy use.
 Fossil fuel projects have traditionally played a central role in providing energy to most countries around the world, and at the same time have played a part in exacerbating community tensions and, at times, even violent conflict.